travetto/travetto/module/boot/README.md

 Everything is based on absolute paths being passed in, and translated into cache specific files.

+## File Operations
+[FsUtil](https://github.com/travetto/travetto/tree/master/module/boot/src-ts/fs.ts#L11) provides some high level functionality (like recursive directory delete).

+### File System Scanning
+[ScanFs](https://github.com/travetto/travetto/tree/master/module/boot/src-ts/scan.ts#L57) provides a breadth-first search through the file system with the ability to track and collect files via patterns.

+## Typescript Bootstrapping

+### Source Indexing
+The bootstrap process will also requires an index of all source files, which allows for fast in-memory scanning.
+This allows for all the automatica discovery that is used within the framework (and transpiling).

-## Registration
+### Registration
 This functionality allows the program to opt in the typescript compiler.
 This allows for run-time compilation of typescript files.

-## File System Interaction
-[FsUtil](https://github.com/travetto/travetto/tree/master/module/boot/src-ts/fs.ts#L11) provides some high level functionality (like recursive directory delete).

-## File System Scanning
-[ScanFs](https://github.com/travetto/travetto/tree/master/module/boot/src-ts/scan.ts#L57) provides a breadth-first search through the file system with the ability to track and collect files via patterns.

 ## Process Execution
 Just like [child_process](https://nodejs.org/api/child_process.html), the [ExecUtil](https://github.com/travetto/travetto/tree/master/module/boot/src-ts/exec.ts#L79) exposes `spawn` and `fork`.
 These are generally wrappers around the underlying functionality.
 In addition to the base functionality, each of those functions is converted to a `Promise` structure, that throws an error on an non-zero return status.